yangshun/builder-news/README.md

     - On the favourites page, the user is able to filter the links by typing in the search box.
 - Includes a setting page or a page with form components
   - Settings page
-    - Default feed category selector
+    - Default news type segmented panel
     - Maximum number of items in feed slider
   - Favourites page
     - Search box